Lake Levico holidays

 Bargain buys

-If you’re after a little piece of Levico to take home, there’s a market every Monday where you can buy traditional Trento treats and handmade crafts.
+If you're after a little piece of Levico to take home, there's a market every Monday until 1pm, where you can buy traditional Trento treats and handmade crafts.

 Mid-range buys

-There are a few shops in the town centre where you can pick up a souvenir to squeeze in your suitcase, as well as some sportswear stores and boutiques selling Italian fashion brands.
+There are a few souvenir shops in the town centre, and you'll also find sportswear stores and boutiques selling Italian fashion brands.

 Nightlife